YunoHost/package_check/README.md

 default settings are just fine, but be aware that the storage backend driver may have a large impact on performance.

 Using the `btrfs` or `zfs` driver will provide best performance due to [CoW](https://en.wikipedia.org/wiki/Copy-on-write), but it may not be available on all systems.
-In that case, the default `5G` storage may not be enough for your needs.
-When using the default `dir` driver, it is not necessary to specify a dedicated size.
+In that case, the default storage may not be enough for your needs.
 </details>

 <details>